Page Reviewed / Updated - January 22, 2021

 Phonak uses lithium-ion rechargeable batteries for the majority of its hearing aids which are widely considered to be the fastest charging and longest lasting hearing aid batteries available.
 It only takes 3 hours to get a full charge, and a mere 30 seconds of charging can power the hearing aids for up to 6 hours.

-Embrace also sells several accessories to accompany the hearing aids.
+Embrace also sells several accessories to go with the hearing aids.
 A TV volume streamer allows users to stream audio from their TV directly to their hearing aids so they can amplify sound without affecting others around them.
-Customers who want to use this feature will also need to purchase Embrace Hearing’s Premium Remote which allows users to control their hearing aids and connect to any Bluetooth enabled devices, such as a computer or smartphone.
+Customers who want to use this feature will also need to purchase Embrace Hearing’s Premium Remote.
+It allows users to control their hearing aids and connect to any Bluetooth enabled devices, such as a computer or smartphone.

 Best rechargeable options

-Miracle-Ear has been a well-known manufacturer of hearing aids since 1948 and continues to uphold its reputation today by making quality hearing aids with modern conveniences.
+Miracle-Ear has been a well-known manufacturer of hearing aids since 1948.
+It continues to uphold its reputation today by making quality hearing aids with modern conveniences.

 All of Miracle-Ear’s newest hearing aids feature GENIUS 3.0 Technology.
 GENIUS is able to provide users with clear, natural sound in nearly any environment with real-time sound processing.
 Direct wireless streaming allows users to connect with an array of devices and clearly hear conversations, music, and other media.
 And all GENIUS hearing aids have a built-in power cell, totally eliminating the need to worry about batteries.
 Users can get up to 5 hours of power with just a 30-minute charge and 24 hours of power with a full charge.